 Make Coil Gun: Best tutorial for making a powerful coil gun

-In this DIY : Make coil gun without camera, I will instruct you on how to make a coil gun.
+In this DIY, you’ll learn how to make a coil gun without a camera.
 A coil gun is an electromagnetic projectile launcher.
-It’s more powerful sibling called the Rail Gun is already being tested in military applications, it is also one of the most powerful weapons in the Quake game series.
-Coil guns are also so powerful that they are going to be utilized in the future for launching satellites into orbit.
-Here , these instructions will show you how to make coil gun without camera circuit.
+Its more powerful sibling, the Rail Gun is already being tested in military applications.
+It is also one of the most powerful weapons in the Quake game series.
+Coil guns are so powerful that they are going to be utilized to launch satellites into orbit in the future!
+These instructions will show you how to make your own coil gun without a camera circuit.
 Have fun with this DIY hacking tutorial!

-Coil gun consists of a series of conducting coils arranged along a straight line apart from each other.
-When current is passed through each of the coils, it induces a magnetic flux through their centres.
-As a ferro magnetic projectile approaches the magnetic flux lines created by the coil, it gets magnetised and hence is attracted or strongly pulled towards the centre of the coil.
-Thus if a series of coils are arranged in such a way that the magnetic flux of the first coil pulls the projectile towards its centre , after which that coil is switched OFF and the second coil is switched ON , which again pulls the projectile towards it; when this process is repeated through a succession of coils , the projectile reaches tremendous velocities as it gets accelerated after passing through each of the coils.
+A coil gun consists of a series of conducting coils arranged along a straight line spaced apart from each other.
+When current passes through the coils, it induces a magnetic flux through their centers.
+As a ferromagnetic projectile approaches the magnetic flux lines created by the coil, it gets magnetized and the magnetic attraction pulls the rail towards the center of the coil.
+The series of coils are arranged so the magnetic flux from the first coil pulls the projectile towards its center.
+After that, the first coil is switched OFF and the second coil is switched ON, which again pulls the projectile towards its center.
+When this process is repeated through a succession of coils, the projectile can reach tremendous velocities.

-Before instructing about how to make coil gun without camera , keep in mind that it involves working with high voltages and fast moving projectiles, only people who know to handle them safely should make them.
-Also, I am not responsible for any injuries/harm that may be caused while working on this project.
-Proper insulation of all contacts and terminals should be done and safety gear such as rubber gloves, shoes and safety glasses should be worn at all times.
+Before we get started, keep in mind that a coil gun involves working with high voltages and fast moving projectiles.
+Only people who know how to handle high voltages safely should make one.
+Also, I am not responsible for any injuries or harm that may be caused while working on this project.
+Proper insulation of all contacts and terminals should be done and safety gear such as rubber gloves, shoes, and safety glasses should be worn at all times.

 - Coated magnet wire (copper wire) of 20/21 gauge.